markjhku/laser_calibration/README.rst

 Two major questions are the following:

-- Wow to deal with failure mode?
+- How to deal with failure mode?
 For example, in the case where there is actually no ion in the system, how should the code respond?
 Or, if photon number is too low or point-spread-function is too narrow, how should the code respond?
 Should the code simply exit?
 Should it attempt at another set of parameters?
 These would be important questions to clarify.
 - What is the precision needed for the calibration to be considered to be successful?

 Improvements I envision, if I have more time, include:

-- currently, calibration over two-dimensional mirror movement is supported.
-General N-dimensional calibration should be readily feasible, with small changes to the codebase, which is for future effort.
-- In 2D case, astigmatism (unequal width in x and y axes) are included, but not rotation.
+- In the case of grid optimization followed by Gaussian fit, astigmatism (unequal width in x, y axes etc) are included, but not rotation.
 Rotation can be implemented with an additional parameter in the Gaussian.
 - Integrate some kind of asynchronous operation for setting multiple mirrors in parallel
 - more sophisticated optimization algorithm, such as Bayesian optimization
 - tracking mode, where the system will measure a response, and move in small steps and follow the gradient of response for steepest ascent.
 This is similar to the existing ``generic_optimize``, which makes use of ``scipy``'s ``optimize`` module; however, the ``optimize`` routine is not robust against presence of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.